 * At least 3 years but less than 10 years out of school (undergraduate or graduate degree);

 * Working in a professional capacity in screen-based media for less than 10 years;

 * At the end of the award year, the recipient will present a short written report detailing how the award money was spent, what WIFV professional development programs were attended and how the award contributed to the individual’s professional advancement at this point in her/his career.

-Each year, the Carolyn’s First Decade Fund recipient receives:
+The Carolyn’s First Decade Fund recipient receives:

 * A grant of up to $500 to be used for professional training related to career advancement in film/video.
 This money can be spent on one or more courses selected by the award recipient and completed within one year of the award.
 The monies will be paid directly to the institution(s) offering the chosen course(s).

 * Admission to ScriptDC and professional development programs offered by WIFV during the award year with advance arrangement with the WIFV office.